This article originally appeared on Task & Purpose, a digital news and culture publication dedicated to military and veterans issues.

 And while a cross country PCS road trip is incredible over 10-12 days, there's always the stress of having to check in to your next command and hope your household goods make it.

 2. Even for Those Who Were Stationed Overseas in Places Like Germany or Japan (Pre-Draconian Liberty Rules), Being There Isn't the Same as Travel.

 Such deployments can afford the opportunity to live like an expat and immerse in local life.
 But working for the U.S. government and being surrounded by Americans every day at work and socially still limits the experience.

 3. Veterans Can Travel on Space Available Flights if They Are on Terminal Leave or a Drilling Reservist.

 On terminal leave, this is a superb means of transport as it's free and you will have a higher priority than most.
 As a drilling reservist, like me, you're the lowest priority, but that does not mean you cannot get on a flight.
 It just means you need to be flexible.

 4. Most Airlines Offer Fare Sales Almost Every Tuesday, and Many Service Members Have Earned Frequent Flyer Miles Traveling Commercially on Duty.

 This can make it affordable to get to locations such as Thailand or South Africa, with beautiful scenery and safe, budget-traveler infrastructure.
 Airbnb and boutique hostels have revolutionized budget travel, and a little planning will show which countries have a competitive exchange rate with the dollar.

-Disabled veterans are able to obtain lifetime free national parks access with the America the Beautiful Pass.
-Outward Bound provides free adventure trips for both currently serving and veterans.
+Disabled veterans can obtain lifetime free national parks access with the America the Beautiful Pass.
+Outward Bound provides free adventure trips for both currently serving military members and veterans.